 In Portugal campaigning for town hall elections which could bring down the Socialist minority government is entering the final stages.

-In Portugal campaigning for town hall elections which could bring down the Socialist minority government is entering the final stages.
+Background: In Portugal campaigning for town hall elections which could bring down the Socialist minority government is entering the final stages.
 The poll on 12 December for some 45,000 local government posts is the first free vote for Town Hall officials of more than 50 years.
 Eleven parties and electoral fronts are contesting the elections.

 SYNOPSIS: The Social-Democrat Party (P.S.D.) which staged this rally at the Lisbon sports pavilion is one of the five parties expected to make the most impression on the electorate.
 It didn't attract much of a crowd - attendance was estimated at only about 1,500.
 The other main parties are the Socialists, the Communist "United People's Electoral Front", the conservative Centre Democrat Party (C.D.S) and the Popular Unity Movement.